florianv/petrinet/README.md

 ## Experimental stuff

-At this moment the only supported types in the API are : `integer`, `double (float)`, `array`, `boolean` and `string`.
+The default supported types are : `integer`, `double (float)`, `array`, `boolean` and `string`.

-Custom types and Object types allow to declare special types in the system.
+Custom types and Object types allow are special types in the system.

-Once declared and registered, they can be used in Color Set, Colors and arc expression.
+Once declared and registered, they can be used in Color Set, Colors and arc expressions.

 ### Custom types